dangoslen/dangoslen-me-site/content/blog/reflections-on-two-years-of-blogging.md

 path: /reflections-on-two-ish-years-of-blogging
 date: 2021-03-30T11:22:09.309Z
 title: Reflections on Two(ish) Years of Blogging
-description: Some thoughts about blogging, learning in public, and sharing what I've learned while blogging
+description: Some thoughts about blogging, learning in public, and sharing what I've learned along the way.
 ---
 ![Fountain pen on blurred notebook](../assets/aaron-burden-cklhktcjzkk-unsplash.jpg)